 The open cockpit and sit-on-top design does make you vulnerable to any water that splashes aboard as you fish.
 Because of this, the Sea Ghost 130 is somewhat limited to warm water fishing expeditions.
 Unless you’re adequately outfitted with a wet suit or heavy-duty rain gear I wouldn’t take it on chilly water trips.

-I spent some time looking online for other folks who’d purchased a Sea Ghost 130 to see if they were as impressed with the central console and built-in rudder as I was.
+I spent some time looking online for other folks who’d purchased this kayak to see if they were as impressed with the central console and built-in rudder as I was.
 Most of the Vibe Sea Ghost 130 reviews were positive with plenty of love for the comfy seat.

 You can find a wide variety of angler kayaks on the market.
 Whether you’re looking for a budget option or one with a lot of bells and whistles, chances are you can find what you’re looking for.
 Here are three of my favorite alternatives to the Sea Ghost 130.

 A foot shorter and 11 pounds lighter, the Perception Pescador Pro 120 can still handle oceans and rivers alike.
 Its notoriously comfy chair has also drawn many positive reviews.